buzzxI/proxy-lab/README.md

 $ make all
 ```

-this branch implememt a sequential proxy
+this branch implememts a prethreaded proxy

+`sbuf.c` implements a safe dequed buffer, thread pool is based on that buffer